MannanMalik3998/PintoPrototype/README.md

 To run the script<br/>
 ###### run python run.py 0 imagePath to blur the sensitive area and sign the image
 ###### run python run.py 1 imagePath to detect forgery in the received image
+###### Paths will have to be adjusted in the script as well as the configuration.cs file in windows form

 ## Sample Output
 #### Sample Output of Pinto